About Me

 I have a couple masters degrees in theology, M.Div and Th.M, from Trinity Evangelical Divinity School.
 I am set in my basic core theology having at least 45 years to work it out so don’t work too hard in getting me to change although I am always interested in ideas and concepts that are Biblically sound.

 I also have been doing computer stuff since my junior year in high school, programing BASIC stuff on a terminal in the hallway outside a math classroom.
 That was in 1973.
 I believe it was hooked up to a PDP-11 or older DEC but not sure exactly, it was a long time ago.
-My first computer was a Heathkit H-89 which I built from the kit and upon which I learned Assembly and C programming
+My first computer was a Heathkit H-89 which I built from the kit and upon which I learned Assembly and C programming.
+I also began my long time database development career on that old box.

 In 1995, I founded, owned, managed, and otherwise messed around my ISP (Internet Service Provider).
 For the first year it was just me and some volunteers who helped with tech support in exchange for Internet connection.
 One of those guys ended up being my right hand man and worked for me until we sold the business.
 He and several other guys that worked for me now are uber system admins, programmers, or otherwise nifty cool IT geeks .
 My wife joined me full time in 1996 to help run the place as we were growing rather rapidly.

 As I said, I sold my ISP at the beginning of 2007.
 My wife took a job here in Omaha late 2007 where we moved.
-We have found a great church, Flatland Church and I have been doing web development out of my home.
+We have found a great church, Flatland Church and I have been doing IT consulting and web development out of my home.

-My active computer skill set is as follows ( yes, I have forgotten a lot ):
+My active computer skill set is as follows ( yes, I have forgotten a lot that I won’t mention):

 Hardware wise I build my own PCs and am very comfortable around any hardware, networks, etc

-For oses; Macintosh OS, Linux (Gentoo prefered for servers, Fedora for desktops), Windows, and Solaris as well as Cisco IOS
+For OSes; Apple OS X, Linux (Gentoo prefered for servers, Ubuntu for desktops), Windows, and Solaris as well as Cisco IOS

 Lasso, Perl, and Java I still retain but haven’t been using so would be rusty

 My main production computer is a Macintosh.
-I have two Linux servers, one out on the Internet (and upon which this site sits), and one under my second desk.
-Both Linux boxes are running Gentoo.
-The one out on the net is my webserver as well as mail server and yes, I installed and configured all of it myself.
-I have a Windows XP box upon which I play games.
+I have multiple Linux servers, most at RackSpace Cloud (and upon which this site sits), and one under my second desk.
+They are running Gentoo.
+The ones out on the net are my web server, mail server, and db server and yes, I installed and configured all of them myself.
+I have a Windows 7 box upon which I use for compatibility test for web sites.

 I trust you will find something beneficial on this website and may God go with you.